SystemsApproach/5G/intro.rst

 Chapter 1:  Introduction
 ===========================

-Cellular networks, which have a 40-year history that parallels the Internet’s, have undergone significant change.
+Mobile networks, which have a 40-year history that parallels the Internet’s, have undergone significant change.
 The first two generations supported voice and then text, with 3G defining the transition to broadband access, supporting data rates measured in hundreds of